 These lines pertain to the storage specification and properties of the nested table column, LineItemList_ntab.
 The rows of a nested table are stored in a separate storage table.
-This storage table is not directly queryable by the user but can be referenced in DDL statements for maintenance purposes.
+This storage table cannot be directly queried by the user but can be referenced in DDL statements for maintenance purposes.
 A hidden column in the storage table, called the NESTED_TABLE_ID, matches the rows with their corresponding parent row.
 All the elements in the nested table belonging to a particular parent have the same NESTED_TABLE_ID value.
 For example, all the elements of the nested table of a given row of PurchaseOrder_objtab have the same value of NESTED_TABLE_ID.
 The nested table elements that belong to a different row of PurchaseOrder_objtab have a different value of NESTED_TABLE_ID.

-In the preceding CREATE TABLE example, Line 5 indicates that the rows of LineItemList_ntabnested table are to be stored in a separate table (referred to as the storage table) named PoLine_ntab.
-The STORE AS clause also allows you to specify the constraint and storage specification for the storage table.
+In the preceding CREATE TABLE example, Line 5 indicates that the rows of LineItemList_ntab nested table are to be stored in a separate table (referred to as the storage table) named PoLine_ntab.
+The STORE AS clause also permits you to specify the constraint and storage specification for the storage table.
 In this example, Line 7 indicates that the storage table is an index-organized table (IOT).
 In general, storing nested table rows in an IOT is beneficial because it provides clustering of rows belonging to the same parent.
-The specification of COMPRESS on the IOT saves storage space because, if you do not specify COMPRESS, the NESTED

-TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
-If, however, you specify COMPRESS, the NESTED_TABLE_ID is stored only once for each parent row object.
+The specification of COMPRESS on the IOT saves storage space because, if you do not specify COMPRESS, the NESTED_TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
+If, however, you specify COMPRESS, the NESTED_TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
+If however, you specify COMPRESS, the NESTED_TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
+If however, you specify COMPRESS, the NESTED_TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
+If however, you specify COMPRESS, the NESTED_TABLE_ID part of the IOT's key is repeated for every row of a parent row object.
+If however, you specify COMPRESS, the NESTED_TABLE_ID is stored only once for each parent row object.